 Fortunately, a qualified Glastonbury burn injury lawyer could help if the unthinkable has occurred.
 With assistance from a qualified catastrophic injury attorney, you may be able to file a civil lawsuit and seek appropriate compensation from the party or entity responsible for causing your burn.

-Proving Liability and Damages in Glastonbury Burn Cases
+How Does Someone Prove Liability and Damages in Burn Cases?

 In order to successfully recover civil damages, a burn injury plaintiff must be able to prove that the defendant:

 - Owed a duty to the plaintiff to keep them safe